The story goes something like this.

 - Pet cats can act wild

 The most important thing you can do is to involve your neighborhood.
-Make flyers with a good close-up photo of your cat and hang them everywhere within at least a half-mile radius, including local veterinary offices.
+Make large neon flyers with a good close-up photo of your cat and hang them everywhere within at least a half-mile radius, including local veterinary offices.
 (Tap here for a good example of one.)
-Go door to door and ask people to check any small spaces they may have in their yard or garage.
+Go door to door and ask people if you can check any small spaces they may have in their yard or garage.
 Do this yourself; do not depend on your neighbors to get down to cat level and check everywhere.
 If your fist can fit in the space, a cat can too.
 Indoor cats are usually found within two houses of home, so your cat could be holed up under a deck two houses away and too afraid to come back home.

 - File a Lost Pet Report